 Nevertheless, if we consider the profit adjusted for the inherent risk, the same two mean profits of one basis point obtained for DT have different risk levels.
-By taking into account the risk level measured by the standard deviation of the achieved profits, we obtain a smaller value for M2.
-This is the case for most of the chart patterns: the second method M2 generates riskier profits than M1.
+Taking into account the risk level by computing the three different performance measures; Sharpe ratio, X{eff} , and R{eff} , we obtain a smaller value for M2.
+This means that the second method M2 generates riskier profits than M1.
+Moreover, X{eff} and R{eff} performance measures carry out the same outputs as the Sharpe risk-adjusted profits which implies the robustness of our results in terms of performance evaluation.